streamingfast/hivemapper-fleet-management/README.md

 <img src="images/Phone-Manager/1-phone-m-lock-toggle.PNG" height="400px">

 #### Modifying the ACL on a Dashcam
 To modify the ACL on a dashcam, you'll first need to set the desired whitelisted accounts in the fleet dashboard view of the [Hivemapper Explorer](https://hivemapper.com/explorer).
-Then you'll need to connect a mobile phone to the dashcam while being connected to either the fleet owner account or soon any account that has been set as a manager within the fleet.
+Then you'll need to connect a mobile phone to the dashcam while being connected to the fleet owner account (or soon any account that has been set as a manager within the fleet).
 Note that the ACL that is already written to the dashcam will contain the list of managers and drivers that were set on the fleet *at the time when it was loaded onto the dashcam*.
 This means that if a driver has been promoted to manager within your fleet during the time since the ACL was loaded to the dashcam, they **will not** be able to modify the ACL (only those listed as managers at that point would have access).

 While paired with the dashcam, if you unlock the camera and then re-lock the camera, the new ACL will be retrieved from Hivemapper and loaded onto the dashcam.